 All sequential cube operations are defined as a single formula that has three set operations and one set relation.
 These three set operations are called before (bef for short), active (act for short) and after (aft for short), respectively.
 All variables whose pair of true sets SiA and SiB satisfy relation are said to be special variables.

-The sequential cube operation produces ‘m’ resultant cubes, where ‘m’ is the number of special variables for a given operation.
+The number of cubes produced depends on the number of special variables.
+If there are ‘m’ special variables, then ‘m’ cubes are produced.

 The sequential cube operations can be generally described by the following fundamental equation:

 (16.12)

 where is a special variable, bef, act and aft are set operations.
 Every special variable produces a resultant cube according to Equation 16.12.
 This equation is a general pattern of all cube calculus operations and it was mentioned in the introduction.

+In the example shown below, literals X1 and X3 are special variables where we need to apply the active operation.

+The CCM checks for the left most literal first, if there is an active variable at this position a cube is produced.
+As X1 is a special variable, it produces the corresponding cube.

+Search starts from here.

+Checks for the next literal.

+Checks for the last literal.

+If the variable is right to the active variable then we have before operation performed.
+If the variable is left to the active variable then after operation is performed.

 Crosslink

 The crosslink operation on cubes A and B produces an array of cubes defined as: